FastSVC: Fast Cross-Domain Singing Voice Conversion with Feature-wise Linear Modulation

-This paper presents FastSVC, a light-weight cross-domain SVC system, which is able to achieve high conversion performance in terms of audio fidelity and voice similarity from any source singer, with inference speed 4x faster than real time on CPUs.
+This paper presents FastSVC, a light-weight cross-domain SVC system, which can achieve high conversion performance in terms of audio fidelity and voice similarity from any source singer, with inference speed 4x faster than real-time on CPUs.
 The proposed FastSVC approach holds all the merits of UCD-SVC: 1) can conduct cross-domain training; 2) can achieve any-to-many SVC; 3) has desirable singing voice conversion performance.
-FastSVC takes advantages of recent progresses in light-weight end-to-end ASR acoustic modeling, information fusion in deep neural networks and GAN based waveform generative modeling.
+FastSVC takes advantage of recent progress in light-weight end-to-end ASR acoustic modeling, information fusion in deep neural networks and GAN based waveform generative modeling.
 Specifically, FastSVC uses Conformer \cite{gulati2020conformer} based phoneme recognizer to extract singer-agnostic linguistic features from singing signals.
 A feature-wise linear modulation (FiLM) \cite{perez2017film} based generator is used to synthesize waveform directly from linguistic features, effectively fusing information from sine-excitation signals and loudness features.
 The waveform generator can be trained using only a combination of a multi-scale spectral loss and an adversarial loss, which is simpler and faster than the UCD-SVC.

-Experiments are conducted on publicly available open-source datasets.
-The results show that the proposed FastSVC system, compared with the computationally heavy UCD-SVC system, can achieve comparable conversion performance in terms of audio naturalness when the generator is trained using single-speaker speech data or multi-singer singing data and significantly better conversion performance when the generator is trained with multi-speaker speech data.

 The rest of this paper is organized as follows: Section~\ref{sec2} presents the proposed FastSVC system.
 Experiments are described in Section~\ref{sec3} and Section~\ref{sec4:conclusion} concludes this paper.